ryssbowh/craft-themes/README.md

 ## Templates

-Templates are inherited by default, that's the whole point isn't it ?
+Templates are inherited, that's the whole point isn't it ?

 So if you call a template that isn't defined in your theme but exist in a parent theme, the parent template will be loaded.

-If the template exists in the root template folder, it will bypass the theme engine and will be loaded first.
+If the template exists in the Craft root template folder, it will bypass the theme engine and will be loaded first.

+## Rules settings

+Define rules in the settings to load the theme you want according to 3 parameters :
+- the current site
+- the current language
+- the current url path, this can also be a regular expression if enclosed in slashes. example `/^blog*/`.
+Enter `/` for the homepage.

+The first rule that match will define which theme will be used.
+Organise your rules to have the most specific first.

+If no rules match, the default theme will be used.

 ## Twig

 You have access to two new variables in your templates :

-`themes` : `CraftThemesService` instance
+`themesRegistry` : `Ryssbowh\CraftThemes\services\ThemesRegistry` instance
 `theme` : Current theme instance.
 This is not set if no theme is set.

 And one new function :